Ink, tempera, silver, and gold on vellum

 The Jeanne Miles Blackburn Collection 2011.57

-This group of leaves survives from what must have been an extraordinarily rich book of hours.
+This leaf survives from what must have been an extraordinarily rich book of hours.
 The elaborate Passion cycle and Suffrages point to an important commission.
 Evidence within the calendar and texts suggests that Metz was probably the place of production.
 Situated on the Moselle River, Metz was the cultural and commercial capital of Lorraine during the 1400s, as well as the location of an important bishopric.
 It was thus the center of a growing book trade.
 The illuminations appear to come from the workshop of Henri d'Orquevaulx, a documented Metz manuscript painter.
-Little is known about d'Orquevaulx's life or career.
 Compositionally, structurally, and stylistically, the miniatures suggest strong links to Netherlandish illumination.
 Details such as the tub, ewer, towel, and fireplace in the Nativity are typical of the northern love of crowded and unusual compositions, as well as domestic details.
 It is not known whether d'Orquevaulx came originally from the Netherlands or whether he simply worked or trained there at some point in his career.

 To request more information about this object, study images, or bibliography, contact the Ingalls Library Reference Desk.